maialab/quincunx/README.md

 model](https://doi.org/10.1016/j.tpb.2017.09.003)… which leads us to Polygenic Scores, the key concept of the PGS Catalog.

-The bird is a *Porphyrio porphyrio*, an emblematic species native to the Ria Formosa Natural Park, which is a wildlife reserve surrounding the University of Algarve, where the authors are affiliated.
+The bird in the hex sticker is a *Porphyrio porphyrio*, an emblematic species native to the Ria Formosa Natural Park, which is a wildlife reserve surrounding the University of Algarve, where the authors are affiliated.